-To this, we add the East-Europeans working in the European Union, who settle in another country and ask for pensions from their home state from there, which obliges the home state to give them an even higher pension than they would have received in the home country, which is as right as possible in their case.
+To this, we add the East Europeans working in the European Union.
+They settle in another country and ask for pensions from their home state, which obliges the home state to give them an even higher allowance than they would have received in the home country, which is as correct as possible in their case.
 Have a look at your parents and grandparents who have retired.
 Do you think that they manage to live off their pensions?
 If they can’t manage to do this now, what makes you think that you will?
 I don’t think you need to excel at math to realize that this is only a collective hallucination.

-So, if jobs can disappear at any time, they can be performed anywhere, with (almost) anybody, in exchange for a salary that can only rarely provide a stable decent living, they can indirectly endanger your health in the long run, make you become indebted for a little bit of space, and lie to you about your financial perspectives after retirement, why are so many people looking for a job?
-Most likely, because they believe in some of the myths above, which have probably been valid in the past or are still valid at present under restricted circumstances.
+So, if jobs can disappear at any time, they can be performed anywhere, with (almost) anybody, in exchange for a salary that can only rarely provide a stable, decent living; they can indirectly endanger your health in the long run, make you indebted for a little bit of space, and lie to you about your financial perspectives after retirement, why are so many people looking for a job?
+Most likely, they believe in some of the myths above, which have probably been valid in the past or are still valid under restricted circumstances.
 However, there are also other reasons, this time authentic, to obtain and work hard as an employee.
 In a future article, I will write about some of them.

 Text copyright © Marcus Victor Grant 2018-present.
-Translation by Cristiana Brezeanu of the article “7 mituri cu privire la slujbe“ published initially by Marcus Victor Grant in Romanian at the 4th of April 2019 on Discerne.
-The original version of this article has been considered the 3rd best article in quality from all the articles written and published by me in 2019.
+Translation by Cristiana Brezeanu of the article “7 mituri cu privire la slujbe, “published initially by Marcus Victor Grant in Romanian on the 4th of April 2019 on Discerne.
+The original version of this article has been considered the 3rd best in quality of all the articles I wrote and published in 2019.
 Copyright © Marcus Victor Grant, all rights reserved.
 Copyright © Marcus Victor Grant, all rights reserved

 Graphics copyright © Diana Andreea Bădrăgan, 2017